Sprytile/SprytileDocs/docs/quick-start.md

 This tutorial gives an overview of Sprytile's basic functions, hopefully enough to help you to build cool things with it.
 A video version of this tutorial will be coming soon.

-See the individual topic pages for a more in-depth view of Sprytile's functionality.
+For a more in-depth view of Sprytile's functonality, see the individual topic pages.

-If you have any questions, feel free to contact me on [twitter](https://twitter.com/chemikhazi) or via the [discussion boards](https://chemikhazi.itch.io/sprytile/community).
+If you have any questions, feel free to contact me on [twitter](https://twitter.com/chemikhazi) or via the [itch.io discussion boards](https://chemikhazi.itch.io/sprytile/community).